A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 \subsection{Memory Cognitive Mechanisms}

-Human memory provides a conceptual scaffold for analyzing memory in LLM-based agents~\citep{kim2023machine,li2024memory}.
+Human memory provides a conceptual scaffold for analyzing memory in LLM-based agents~\citep{kim2023machine,li2024memory,sumers2023cognitive}.
 Cognitive psychology distinguishes multiple interacting systems that explain how information is perceived, maintained, and reused \citep{baddeley2020working, tulving1972}.
 While a wide range of cognitive memory types have been proposed in the literature, we focus on a set of five atomic cognitive memory systems that are particularly relevant for LLM-based agents: \textbf{sensory}, \textbf{working}, \textbf{episodic}, \textbf{semantic}, and \textbf{procedural memory}.
 Table~\ref{tab:cog-taxonomy} summarizes these five memory systems by mapping their core functional roles to representative research directions and illustrative agent-level implementations.
 These five systems constitute a minimal and architecturally complete decomposition of cognitive memory, whereas other memory constructs such as autobiographical~\citep{conway2000} or prospective memory~\citep{einstein1990normal} can be understood as compositions or functional abstractions built upon them.
 Accordingly, our taxonomy is organized around these five atomic memory types, which cover both short-term and long-term memory mechanisms commonly realized, either explicitly or implicitly, in current agent architectures.
+Beyond their individual functions, these five systems play complementary roles in agent self-evolution: short-term systems (sensory and working memory) gate which experiences are perceived, selected, and abstracted during execution, while long-term systems (episodic, semantic, and procedural memory) accumulate these experiences and consolidate them into reusable knowledge and skills, together forming the loop through which agents improve from their own experience~\citep{gao2025survey}.